- 9 minutes to read

 Important

 db_ddladmin is required for the service account to have proper rights to read statistics.
 Without this permission, performance may be degraded, especially for remote servers (linked servers).
-Read more here.
+Read more about linked server query performance considerations.
 Contact our support if you have any questions about this matter.

 Account rights